wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-python-ptvs-django-mysql.md

 As an alternative, you can create your own Virtual Machine running in Azure, then install and administer MySQL yourself.

-You can create a database with a free plan by following these steps.
+You can create a database by following these steps.

 1. Log into the [Azure Management Portal](https://manage.windowsazure.cn/).